-EPAS Competency Course Objective/Student Learning Outcome Assignment Dimension 1 = Demonstrate Ethical and Professional Behavior 1.Describe the selected area of social welfare and its relevance to social work professional roles, values and ethics, and practice behaviors.
-1 ISSIGIMENT SIMICHSION 3 = Engage Anti- Racism, Diversity, Equity, and Inclusion (ADEI) in Practice 3.
-Discuss the relevance of the topic with regard to services and policies that impact diverse, aging, vulnerable, and under-served populations, including antiracism, diversity, equity, and inclusion (ADEI).
-4 = Engage in Practice-Informed Research and Research-Informed Practice 2.
-Explain the major knowledge base and theoretical foundations for the topic and their empirical standing.
-4. Evaluate the published literature on the topic.
-5 = Engage in Policy Practice 3.
-Discuss the relevance of the topic with regard to services and policies that impact diverse, aging, vulnerable, and under-served populations, including antiracism, diversity, equity, and inclusion (ADEI).
+EPAS Competency Course Objective/Student Learning Outcome Assignment Dimension

+1 = Demonstrate 1.
+Appraise the selected area Assignment Difficusion

+Ethical and of social welfare and its

+Professional Behavior relevance to social work

+Tiolessional Benavior professional roles, values

+and ethics, and practice

+behaviors.

+3 = Engage Anti- 3.Integrate the relevance of

+Racism, Diversity, the topic with regard to

+Equity, and Inclusion services and policies that

+(ADEI) in Practice impact diverse, aging,

+vulnerable, and under-served

+populations, including anti-

+racism, diversity, equity, and

+inclusion (ADEI).

+4 = Engage in 2.Critique the major

+Practice-Informed knowledge base and

+Research and theoretical foundations for

+Research-Informed the topic and their

+Practice empirical standing.

+4.Evaluate the published

+literature on the topic.

+5 = Engage in Policy 3.Integrate the relevance of

+Practice the topic with regard to

+services and policies that

+impact diverse, aging,

+vulnerable, and under-served

+populations, including anti-

+racism, diversity, equity, and

+inclusion (ADEI).